akeneo/pim-api-docs/content/guides/syndication-connection/step0-who-is-your-app-for.md

-# Who is your connector for?
+# Who is your App for?

 ## Personas